Looking for the best-of-the-best things to do in the Fall in Atlanta? We’ve got ’em!

-Fernbank Museum – Fernbank Woodland Spirits is happening this year!
+Fernbank Museum – Take a walk on the supernatural side with Fernbank’s annual Halloween exhibit — Woodland Spirits!
 Bring your little ghost to the festivities, or check out one of the adult-only evenings.

 Friday Night Hike at Dunwoody Nature Center – Enjoy a rare chance to walk the trails of DNC at night, communing with the nocturnal creatures.
-Followed by cocoa, stargazing, and a warming fire.
-See calendar for more details.
-(We’re waiting to see if this is still on for 2020)
+Afterwards, enjoy cocoa, stargazing, and a warming fire.
+Check their events calendar here.

 Fright Fest at Six Flags – Not just for adults in the evening, there is fun for the little kids during the day.
 Dress up your kiddos and come ride the rides….try trick-or-treating in the children’s area, too.

 Geocaching – Fall offers the best hiking weather in the Southeast.
 We love geocaching as a means of finding new and unique hiking locations.
+Try the new Georgia State Parks GeoTour for extra fun.
 Check out our guide about how to get started.

 Ghost Hunting in Savannah – The ghosts of Savannah don’t take a break any time of the year, but during Halloween they tend to kick it up a notch.
 Head to the coast for some delightful seafood, a bit of history, and seriously spooky ghost tours.